stefangweichinger/ansible-rclone/README.md

 ## Usage

-1. Clone this repo into your local roles-directory or install via `ansible-galaxy`.
+1. Clone this repo into your local roles-directory or install via `ansible-galaxy install stefangweichinger.rclone`.
 2. Add role to the hosts you want rclone installed to.

 ## Role Variables